Decision by the Office of Medicare Hearings and Appeals (OMHA)

 How to Request a Hearing by an ALJ

 In order to request a hearing by an ALJ, the amount remaining in controversy (AIC) must meet the threshold requirement.
 This amount is recalculated each year and may change.
 For calendar year 2019, the amount in controversy is $160.
-To view the Federal Register AIC notice, see the "Related Links" section below.
+For calendar year 2020, the amount in controversy will rise to $170.
+To view the Federal Register AIC notices, see the "Related Links" section below.

 For more information about how the amount remaining in controversy is computed, see section 70 of the Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance, in the "Downloads" section below.

 The request must be filed with the proper OMHA hearing office within 60 calendar days from the date of the IRE's reconsideration decision notice.
 Requests for standard hearings must be made in writing.
 Requests for expedited hearings may be made verbally or in writing.
 A written request may be made using the form "OMHA-100".
-A link to the OMHA-100 form: https://www.hhs.gov/sites/default/files/OMHA-100.pdf
+A link to the OMHA-100 form can be found below in, "Related Links."

 If the ALJ's decision is unfavorable, the decision notice will contain the information needed to file a request for review with the Medicare Appeals Council.
 Use the left navigation menu on this page for links to detailed information about reviews by the Medicare Appeals Council or any other level of appeal.